14 Common Business Analyst Interview Questions

 2. Tell me how you approach projects.

 While projects and companies differ, the employer wants to know how you take an assignment from concept to completion.
 What's your workflow?
 How do you collaborate with others?
-What do you do to project deliverables are complete on schedule.
+What do you do to complete project deliverables on schedule?

 How to answer